Kahuawaiola Indigenous Teacher Education Graduate Program Certificate

 - translation from English;

-- oral language skills demonstrated in an interview.
+- composition; and 6. oral language skills demonstrated in an interview.

 Student Learning Outcomes